Challenge/Need

 - Opportunities for entrepreneurs and small businesses

-- A firm foundation for individuals and community to move forward
+- A firm foundation for individuals and community to heal and move forward together

 Team members